Table Saw Reviews – Compare The Best Table Saws for 2017

 The Bosch GTS1031 table saw offers some of the best features found in a table saw.
 Its lightweight design features a 4.0 horsepower motor that offers a large ripping field.
 This table saw has numerous enhancements that sets it apart from others.
 Bosch is one of the top brands trusted by professionals.

 This portable benchtop table saw offers easy manoeuvrability, light weight and a powerful motor.
 The Bosch GTS1031 has an extremely powerful motor, running at an amazing 5,000 rpm.
-This is a brilliantly powerful table saw at an unbeatable price range, it will be very hard to find this sort out power and speed for less.
+This is a brilliantly powerful table saw at an unbeatable price range.

 Best Budget Table Saw: Skil 3410-02